shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 -   Stun value.
 If a creature has a stun value, they are stunned: their abilities do not resolve.
 At the end of each player’s turn, each friendly creature decreases its stun value by 1.
 -   Shield value.
 A creature’s shields is equal to its shield value.
 While a creature has shields, damage is dealt to its shields first.
 Gaining shields doesn’t heal a creature.

-# Tags vs Keywords
+# Creature Types

+A creature is one or more types.

-Tags are descriptors used to specify what kind of creature it is, and allow players to determine which creatures are alike by the tags they share.
-Tags have no meaning by themselves.
-Some creatures may care about certain tags, and have special interactions with creatures that have certain tags.
-You can find the tags listed below the creature’s species name.
+Types are descriptors used to specify what kind of creature it is, and allow players to determine which creatures are alike by the types they share.
+Although types have no meaning by themselves, some creatures may have abilities that only work with creatures of a certain type.

-Keywords have meaning and mechanics behind them.
-Each keyword does something different.
-In addition, some creatures care about certain keywords and may have special interactions with creatures that have certain keywords.
-You can find keywords within the creature’s ability text.
+# Keywords

+A creature and their abilities may have keywords in them.
+A keyword is a word that is shorthand for a phrase, sentence, or ability.

+-   Trigger keywords are shorthand for “When [trigger] happens, you may activate this ability.”
+-   Cost keywords are shorthand for “You must pay [cost] in order to activate this ability.”
+-   Requirement keywords are shorthand for “If [condition] is not met, this ability is canceled.”
+-   Ability keywords can be a mixture of the other kinds of keywords.

 # Focus